matdombrock/sllm/README.md

   This file is a Node.js script that provides a command line interface (CLI) for interacting with OpenAI's GPT-3 API.

-$ sllm what dependancies does this have -f ./package.json
+$ sllm what dependencies does this have -f ./package.json

  This package.json file has two dependencies: gpt-3-encoder and openai.